 Below you can read descriptions of programme modules for year 1, year 2 and year 3 of the BA Language, Culture and Communication, BA English Language and Linguistics, and the BA Linguistics with a Modern Language degrees.

 Click on the module links in the table below to jump to a module description and information on availability.

 Module availability 2018/19

-For students not on a Linguistics pathway, and for inbound exchange and ERASMUS students please note availability is limited on Applied Linguistics modules.
+For students not on a Linguistics pathway, and for inbound exchange outside of CAL and ERASMUS students please note availability is limited on Applied Linguistics modules.
 Inbound exchange students registered with CAL, please liase directly with the CAL contact.
-If you are interested in taking a module please email C.Warner.email@example.com Please note: We may not be able to confirm registration until week 3 of Term 1.
+If you are interested in taking a module please email C.Warner.email@example.com Please note: We may not be able to confirm registration until Week 3 of Term 1.

 Please note we have a few places available on the following modules: